 End users may set their preferences for iOS device alerts regarding location access and sending of notifications like in the images below.
 If the end user allows access to their location, the geofencing feature will be activated and shown in the web interface.
 If not, the geofencing feature for this particular device will be not possible.

 The example below shows the first screen that appears after the app is launched.
 To understand how People works, skip this step to continue without saving this information.

 For demonstration purposes, click Allow for both location sharing and receiving notifications.

 To see how this device looks like in People feature, navigate to People.

 Click on list view to see the new person that has registered.

 If the user didn't enter the first and last name in the User Data section, as shown in the example above, they will be listed as No name in the People feature.
 When you click on the newly created profile, you will be able to see detailed information about the person and their device.

-Once the app is launched for the first time (MM SDK init), an ID number will be automatically assigned to that device, like the one in the example above.
+Once the app is launched for the first time (Mobile SDK initialized), an ID number will be automatically assigned to that device, like the one in the example above.
 This number is referred to as the pushRegistrationId, which is assigned to that specific app instance and on that specific device.
 This ID is created by the Infobip platform the first time the app is launched on that device.
 It is valid until the app has been uninstalled from the same device.

 Since the Infobip platform tracks if the app has been uninstalled, you can gain insight as to whether you need to engage users over other channels—for example, email or SMS—or if you should try to get the users back to the app by sending them a new invitation for download.